 COLLEGE PARK, Md.
-(AP) Maryland starting quarterback Tyrrell Pigrome will be lost for the season after tearing his right ACL in the Terrapins' 51-41 upset of Texas last Saturday.
+(AP) Maryland quarterback Tyrrell Pigrome is out for the season with a torn right ACL, an injury that takes some of the joy out of the Terrapins' season-opening 51-41 upset of Texas last Saturday.

-Pigrome, a sophomore, won the starting job in an intense competition during the summer.
-He was 9 for 12 for 175 yards and also ran for 64 yards against the Longhorns.
+Pigrome won the starting job in an intense competition during the summer.
+Though his first pass of the season was intercepted and returned for a touchdown, Pigrome went 9 for 12 for 175 yards and also ran for 64 yards and a touchdown .

 Hill performed admirably in his first college game.
-Rushed into action after Pigrome left the field, Hill finished 3 for 3 for 44 yards and ran for 14 yards and a touchdown.
+Rushed into action after Pigrome left, the 6-foot-2, 232-pounder finished 3 for 3 for 44 yards and ran for 14 yards and a score.

 More college football coverage: http://collegefootball.ap.org and www.Twitter.com/AP-Top25.